This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

 If a corporation is eligible for conditional immunity, it may also seek derivative immunity for related corporate entities, current and former directors, officers and employees.
 Derivative immunity also involves making admissions and committing to full, frank and truthful disclosure to the ACCC.

 The immunity regime has undoubtedly increased the effectiveness of ACCC investigations.
 Since 2009 (when the current Immunity Policy was implemented), the ACCC has received over 150 approaches seeking immunity under the policy.
-As at 30 June 2013, the ACCC had more than 20 current in-depth cartel investigations or matters before the court, all but six of which began as immunity applications.
+As at 30 September 2015, the ACCC had more than 12 cartel investigations underway, in addition to the 10 cartel matters before the court, many of which began as immunity applications.